Reconciling in Christ

 As a community of the people of God, we are called to minister to all people in our world, knowing that the world is often an unloving place.
 Our world is a place of alienation and brokenness.
 Christ calls us to reconciliation and wholeness.
 We are challenged by the Gospel to be agents of healing within our society.

 We affirm with the apostle Paul that in Christ “there is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female” (Galatians 3:28).
 Christ has made us one.
-We acknowledge this reconciliation extends to people of all sexual orientations and gender identities.
+We acknowledge this reconciliation extends to people of all sexual orientations, gender identities, and gender expressions.

-Because gay, lesbian, bisexual, and transgender persons and their families are often scorned by society and alienated from the Church, we wish to make known our caring and concern.
+Because LGBTQIA+ persons and their families are often scorned by society and alienated from the Church, we wish to make known our caring and concern.
 It is for this purpose that we affirm the following:

-- that people of all sexual orientations and gender identities share the worth that comes from being unique individuals created by God;
+- that people of all sexual orientations, gender identities, and gender expressions share the worth that comes from being unique individuals created by God;

-- that people of all sexual orientations and gender identities are welcome within the membership of this congregation upon making a common, public affirmation of faith; and
+- that people of all sexual orientations, gender identities, and gender expressions are welcome within the membership of this congregation upon making a common, public affirmation of faith; and

-- that as members of this congregation, people of all sexual orientations and gender identities are expected and encouraged to share in the sacramental and general life of this congregation.
+- that as members of this congregation, people of all sexual orientations, gender identities, and gender expressions are expected and encouraged to share in the sacramental and general life of this congregation.